-Trisomy screening can also be performed in the early second trimester of pregnancy (weeks 14-19 of gestation) by combining the biomarkers uE3 (unconjugated estriol), Free β hCG or hCG+ β and AFP (triple test) with maternal characteristics.
+Trisomy screening can also be performed in the early second trimester of pregnancy (weeks 14-19 of gestation) by combining the biomarkers AFP, Free β hCG or hCG+β, uE3 (unconjugated estriol) and inhibin A (quad test) with maternal characteristics.
 This will result in a detection rate of about 70% at a false positive rate of 5%.
-In addition, the AFP value measured in weeks 15-20 of gestation will indicate a risk for neural tube defects, which needs to be confirmed via an ultrasound examination.
+Ref-3 In addition, the AFP value measured in weeks 15-20 of gestation will indicate a risk for neural tube defects, which needs to be confirmed via an ultrasound examination.

 Women being at high risk for fetal aneuploidies are recommended by gynecologist to undergo an invasive diagnostic test such as amniocentesis or CVS (chorionic villus sampling) to confirm the result of the screening.

 Pre-eclampsia – also known as pregnancy poisoning – is a pregnancy related disorder that affects 2-8% of all pregnancies.
 First clinical signs such as hypertension and proteinuria can be observed after week 20 of gestation.
 Ref-4

 With the help of the serum biomarkers PAPP-A and PlGF combined with biophysical markers such as MAP (mean arterial pressure) and UAPI (uterine artery pulsatility index) and maternal history, the risk for developing pre-eclampsia later in pregnancy can be assessed already during the first trimester in weeks 11-14 of gestation, resulting in a detection rate of 75-90% at a false positive rate of 10%.
 Ref-5 Women at high risk of developing pre-eclampsia should be monitored closely and low-dose aspirin can be prescribed for a possible prevention of the disease.